attenzione/SublimeLinter-scss-lint/README.md

 1. Within Sublime Text, bring up the [Command Palette](http://docs.sublimetext.info/en/sublime-text-3/extensibility/command_palette.html) and type `install`.
 Among the commands you should see `Package Control: Install Package`.
 If that command is not highlighted, use the keyboard or mouse to select it.
 There will be a pause of a few seconds while Package Control fetches the list of available plugins.

 1. When the plugin list appears, type `linter scss`.
-Among the entries you should see `SublimeLinter-scss-lint`.
+Among the entries you should see `SublimeLinter-contrib-scss-lint`.
 If that entry is not highlighted, use the keyboard or mouse to select it.

 ## Settings
 For general information on how SublimeLinter works with settings, please see [Settings](http://sublimelinter.readthedocs.org/en/latest/settings.html).
 For information on generic linter settings, please see [Linter Settings](http://sublimelinter.readthedocs.org/en/latest/linter_settings.html).